Opturne/WorkingDaysManagement/README.md

 ```csharp
 List<DateTime> GetSpanDates(DateTime dateReference, int days)
 ```
-Return the DateTime list of working days to the dateReference.
+Return a list of working days to the dateReference.
-If days is negative, then it's the days before instead of after.
+If days is negative, then it's the days before.

-#### Work with TimeSpan
+#### Working with TimeSpan